-Submissions for the Kenneth Garschina Graduate Student Essay should be sent to firstname.lastname@example.org by January 22.
-Decisions will be communicated by January 29.
+Students may submit their paper here for the Kenneth Garschina Graduate Student Essay Contest on or before January 21.
 The paper may be on any topic related to Austrian economics or libertarian political economy.
 Applicants should submit a CV and a robust abstract of approximately 500 words, and a completed academic research paper of 8,000 words or less (not a dissertation chapter).
 Submissions should be from current graduate students, not former or current professors.
 Finalists receive complimentary conference admission and accommodations, as well as presenting their papers in a special session at the conference.
 The winner must be present to accept the award.
-If you wish for your Garschina submission to also be considered for presentation in a regular session please submit a separate abstract-only to email@example.com
+If you wish for your Garschina submission to also be considered for presentation in a regular session please submit a separate abstract-only using this form.

-Nominations for Fertig and Alford Prizes should be submitted to Dr. Mark Thornton by January 29.
+Nominations for Fertig and Alford Prizes should be published papers from within the last two years and emailed to firstname.lastname@example.org.
 Winners will be announced at the conference during the live broadcast.

-For a hotel room at Auburn University Hotel phone 334–821–8200 before February 15.
+For a hotel room at Auburn University Hotel phone 334–821–8200 or use this link before February 14.
 Be sure to mention Austrian Economics Research Conference of the Mises Institute for the special rate of $149 plus tax (for single or double room).
 Parking is available at AU Hotel to guests at a rate of $10 per night self-parking, $15 per night valet parking.

 Email Felicia Jones with questions, email@example.com.